Various information related to Owen Petchey's work and responsibilities at University of Zurich

 Can I audit the course?

-Yes, see the email above, about what to do.
-Also please contact and ask to be booked onto the course but as a student auditing it.
+Yes.
+Also contact and ask to be booked onto the course but as a student auditing it.
 This will ensure you receive any important emails about the course.

 The practical training on Thursday and Friday, are we required to attend both or just select Thursday or Friday, as some of these days overlapped with my other courses?

-I have no previous experience in the R program, can I also attend it?
+I have no previous experience in the R program, can I also attend thee course?
 Will this course also teach the R program as well?

 Can I ask a question that isn’t covered here.